 What does rinse do on a pool filter is probably the most misunderstood setting.

 In the rinse position, the water travels in the normal direction through the sand and can remove a few remaining particles of dirt but its main function is to settle the sand filter bed back down ready for the filter to work.
-You normally run the pool pump for between 30 seconds and one minute on the rinse setting.

-The pool water goes to waste when on the rinse setting and not back into the swimming pool.
+After passing through the sand filter, the pool water goes to waste when on the rinse setting and not back into the swimming pool.

-If you don’t use the rinse setting after backwashing the sand filter then it is likely that when you restart on the filter position you will briefly get a cloud of dirty water out of your return jets while the sand settles down again.
+If you don’t use the rinse setting after backwashing the sand filter then it is likely that when you restart on the filter position, you will briefly get a cloud of dirty water out of your return jets while the sand settles down again.

 Sometimes Rinse is labeled as “Filter to Waste” on some multiport valves.